-Typically, the schemes work by the company involved taking control of your entire pension fund and transferring it to a separate corporate bond.
+Typically, the company involved takes control of your entire pension fund and transfers it to a separate corporate bond.
 The company issuing the bond then agrees to loan you half of the transferred amount as cash.
-Although the product material we have seen does not include fixed-loan repayment schedules, the loan and interest will need to be repaid in full before you retire.
+Although the product material we have seen does not include fixed loan repayment schedules, the loan and interest will need to be repaid in full before you retire.

 Fees for the scheme are taken from the amount that remains in your pension fund as part of the overall charges.
 The promotional material for the schemes we have seen does not state the exact level of fees or charges, so there is a good chance that you are likely to end up with less money than you started with.

 The risks of pension unlocking